 Place cat attract litter in the box

-As its name suggests, cat attracts litter will appeal to your cat to the box due to the presence of certain ingredients.
+As its name suggests, cat attracts litter and will appeal to your cat to the box due to the presence of certain ingredients.

 Place the litter box in a quiet area

 It is important to place the box in a quiet place in your home.
 Avoid noisy and dark places altogether.
 If you are living in a small apartment and have no idea where to put the litter box, refer to this article.

 Now you see, how to train a stray cat to use a litter box is not difficult as it seems.
 With a little patience and lots of love, everything shall be fine.

 Follow the guide above to test its effectiveness right now and let me know your experience.
 If there are any questions, you can always ask me in the comment section below.

 This is all about how to train a stray cat to use a litter box!
 Thanks for reading.